djordon/polygon-partitioner/README.rst

 |Build Status| |Coverage Status| |license|

 For partitioning polygons into disjoint rectangles.
+Because you never know when you need to partition some polygons.

 Documentation